 Archery academies first began in 2009.
-Participants walk away with a full knowledge of available programs including USA Archery's Junior Olympic Archery Development, 3-D archery and local resources to get — and keep — youth involved.
-The focus of these events is to create self-sustaining archery programs.
+Participants walk away with the ability to implement all archery and bowhunting programs along with local resources to get — and keep — youth involved.
+The focus of these events is to create self-sustaining long-term archery programs.

-"Parks and recreation departments play a vital role in getting kids interested in archery, whether it's through after school programs or summer camps," said Jennifer Mazur, coordinator of archery and bowhunting programs for the ATA.
-"Helping these departments build and strengthen their archery programs will help the ATA achieve our mission of growing archery and bowhunting nationwide."
+"Communities play a vital role in getting kids interested in archery, whether it's through after school programs or summer camps," said Jennifer Mazur, Senior Director of Outreach and Education for the ATA.
+"Helping these areas build and strengthen their archery programs will help the ATA achieve our mission of growing archery and bowhunting nationwide."